Summer PhD Workshop on Entrepreneurial Finance

 Who should apply: Students are expected to be in their PhD’s third, fourth, or fifth year, having completed the basic core economics and/or finance classes.

-When to apply: Applications close on April 30th and 12 pm EDT (application window closed for 2024).
+When to apply: Applications close on January 15th, 2025 at 12 pm EDT.

 Cost: $800, which covers administrative costs and group meals.
 Students must secure their accommodation (options will be available to admitted students).